Rajpratik71/sheepdog-wiki/Erasure-Code-Support.md

     $ dog vdi create -c x:y vdi size # Create a erasure coded VDI

-  X must be one of {2,4,8,16} while Y can be any number between 1 and 15 inclusive, with the condition x > y.
+  X represent number of data strips, must be one of {2,4,8,16} while Y represents number of parity strips, can be any number between 1 and 15 inclusive, with the condition x > y.
 For example, you can

     $ dog vdi create -c 2:1 test 10G # 0.5 redundancy and can tolerate 1 node failure at the same time
     $ dog vdi create -c 4:2 test 10G # 0.5 redundancy and can tolerate 2 nodes failure at the same time